pawelzny/pawelzny.github.io/_posts/2018-02-20-git-branch-name-in-terminal-prompt.md

 date: 2018-02-20 08:55:00 +0200
 categories: [shell]
 tags: [shell, git]
+description: >-
+  Code snippet which allow to render GIT branch name in terminal prompt.
 ---
+When developing its nice to know on what GIT branch we are working on.
+Instead of typing `git status` every time to check branch name, let's make prompt customization to render branch name for us.

 <div class="alert alert-info">
     <i class="fas fa-info-circle"></i> <strong>INFO</strong><br>
     This tutorial is for Linux, Debian family.
 </div>

+Branch name will be visible only when we are in directory under GIT version control.

 Login as user then edit `.bashrc` file.